afoote31/afoote31.github.io/_posts/2025-11-06-Bike-Parking.md

     \left(1-(1-p)^n\right)min(c_i,V_i-1) + (1-p)^nV_i-1     & \text{otherwise.}
 \end{cases}
 $$
 Starting with the closest rack to the door ($i=1$), we can compute the expected cost of each rack in linear time.
+With those values in hand, we can now make a decision on where to park!
+Beginning at rack $r$ (the furthest from the seminar), decide the following at rack $i$:
+1. If no spots, continue to rack $i-1$ and repeat.
+2. Else:
+    1. If $c_i < V_i-1$, park.
+    2. Otherwise, continue to rack $i-1$.

 ### Adding Complexity